 So, what is subtitling and what do we call a person who works in the subtitling profession?

 - Subtitling is a localization process that involves creating translated texts that appear at the bottom of the screen on a movie that narrates the original audio.
-In other words subtitling is a process that specifically transforms audio into text and the texts appear at the bottom of the screen on a movie.
+Subtitling is a process that specifically transforms audio into text and the texts appear at the bottom of the screen on a movie.

 - Transcription is the process where scribes jot down every detail presented in a meeting or a forum or court proceedings.
 They usually record every single word said in an event.

-- Subtitling on the other hand is a summary script of all the information on any given film without losing the intended meaning and context.
+- Subtitling is a summary script of all the information on any film without losing the intended meaning and context.
 It can be from one language to a totally different one.

 Intralingual: This is when an audio is first transcribed as text then turned into subtitles.